Aksyon Demokratiko: 2007 elections: Joining GO

+2009: "Coalition for the Deserving"

+In 2009, Aksyon joined a coalition formation with Reporma, and Kilusang Bagong Lipunan and called it "Coalition for the Deserving" in preparation for 2010 elections led by Efraim Genuino, member of Bigkis Pinoy Movement and PAGCOR chairman.
+But after the launch, then-Aksyon's Secretary General Jay Sonza and Reporma disowned the coalition, saying that party leaders were not consulted, as Bigkis Pinoy is raiding other political parties for still unknown reasons without their consultation.

+2010 elections: Liberal Party's campaign

 In 2010, the party signed a coalition agreement with the Liberal Party in order to jointly field then Senator Benigno Aquino III for president.
+Now-party Chairwoman Sonia Roco was added in the senatorial slate of Senator Aquino's campaign.

+2016: Partido Galing at Puso

 For the 2016 Philippine general election, the party fielded national and local candidates throughout the Philippines including lawyer Lorna Kapunan and TIEZA COO Mark Lapid.
-It was aligned with the candidacy of Grace Poe.
+It was aligned with the candidacy of Grace Poe, with Kapunan tapped into Poe's Partido Galing at Puso.
+Aksyon also supported Poe' candicacy for president.

+2019: Rise of Vico Sotto and Otso Diretso

-The party's standard bearer for the 2019 senatorial elections was former Solicitor General Florin Hilbay.
-Prominent local government candidates of the party during the 2019 elections included Vico Sotto and Roman Romulo, who ran as mayor and representative of Pasig respectively, and Marielle del Rosario ran as representative of Navotas.
+The party's standard bearer for the 2019 senatorial elections was former Solicitor General Florin Hilbay, who joined Otso Diretso.
+Prominent local government candidates of the party during the 2019 elections included Vico Sotto and Roman Romulo, who ran as mayor and representative of Pasig respectively, and Marielle del Rosario as representative of Navotas.

-2022 Elections and Isko Moreno presidential run
+2022 elections and Isko Moreno's presidential run

+Possible coalition with NPC

+After the declaration of Ping Lacson and Tito Sotto for declaring their campaign to run for president and vice president respectively, they discussed with Aksyon's top officials and Vico Sotto for possible coalition.